marsinator358/luajit-decompiler-v2/README.md

 ## LuaJIT Decompiler v2

-The goal of this project is to replace the old and now mostly defunct python decompiler
+*LuaJIT Decompiler v2* is a replacement tool for the old and now mostly defunct python decompiler.
-with a new and completely rewritten version which fixes all of the bugs and quirks the python decompiler had
+The project fixes all of the bugs and quirks the python decompiler had while also offering
-while also offering full support for gotos and stripped bytecode including upvalues.
+full support for gotos and stripped bytecode including upvalues.

 ## Usage